Pan Am: The New Age

 Pan Am was once the largest and most notable airline in the world.
 After its demise in 1991, most of its assets went to other airlines and the iconic brand was retired.
 Although the desire to travel in style has never left.
 Many airlines have shifted away from giving a quality experience to the average flyer that airlines were once known for.
 Instead, scaled premium services are offered to consumers at an increased price point.
 With most people opting for Economy Class, air travel has become such a mundane experience to the point where it is seen as just another public transport option.

-As a revitalized brand, our aim is to bring back the luxury of flying to the normal consumer, without the high prices of our competitors.
+As a revitalized brand, my aim was to bring back the luxury of flying to the normal consumer, without the high prices of their competitors.
+I originally worked on this project in 2016 and then updated it in 2021, and finally updating it once again in 2026.